Start with the Secure Chain as a forwarder or shipper/importer

 Nominating and authorising

 This step applies to all parties that manage an inland operator in the chain.
-Read all about this in the article Nominate inland operator and/or authorise cargo director in the Secure Chain.
+Read all about this in the article Nominating inland operator and/or authorising cargo director in the Secure Chain.

 Terminal status